xmurobi/system-monitor-alfred-workflow/README.md

 Two ways are provided:

-1. You can download the [Top Processes.alfredworkflow](https://github.com/zhaocai/alfred2-top-workflow/raw/master/Top%20Processes.alfredworkflow) and import to Alfred 2.
+1. You can download the latest release from [here](https://github.com/singhprd/system-monitor-alfred-workflow/releases) and import into to Alfred.
 This method is suitable for **regular users**.

 2. You can `git clone` or `fork` this repository and use `rake install` and `rake uninstall` to install.
 Check `rake -T` for available tasks.
 This method create a symlink to the alfred workflow directory: "~/Library/Application Support/Alfred 2/Alfred.alfredpreferences/workflows".
 This method is suitable for **developers**.